A “review panel” was recently held to consider Diana Nyad’s claimed Cuba to Florida to swim. (On Tuesday 10th September, 2013).

 I consider the holding of such a review panel, regardless of the motivation of the organisers, regardless of any future decision or announcement, an actual success for the marathon swimming community.
 Ordinary swimmers spoke out, and had to be listened to.
 Consequently I am inordinately proud of the marathonswimmers.org forum and all its members whatever their opinion.

 Following is my entirely personal perspective.
-It is not intended to be a comprehensive debate or exploration of the issue but instead to outline the leadup to the panel, and my current thoughts following the panel.
+It is intended to be an outline of the leadup to the panel, and my subsequent thoughts following the panel.

-My opinions are informed by my own swimming and crewing experience, a little observing and quite a bit of swim writing by now.
+My opinions are informed by my own swimming and crewing experience, a little observing and quite a bit of writing about and seeing open water swimming.
 And also by discussions with other swimmers and friends from around the world.

 While I have written some posts on the forum thread on this subject, a careful reading of the discussion will see it was some time I joined the debate.
 I’ll explain that below.